ronanchilvers/google-calendar-to-trello/README.md

 ## Known issues

 - Currently the google token expires and isn't correctly refreshed.
 If this happens just delete the `google.token.json` file and redo the google authentication
+- The script doesn't remember events its already synced.
+If you run it twice for the same day you'll get two sets of cards.
+This is being worked on.